-WE WILL BE OPEN FOR 2020 with significant Covid-19 safety measures in place.
-FearFest is now in its 18th year of terror and features 4 amazing attractions at one location!
+FearFest is now in its 19th year of terror and features 4 amazing attractions at one location!
 Hawthorn State Asylum and The Mortuary, Terror in the Woods and Necropolis Haunted House!

 Hawthorne State Asylum

-A century ago, an odd man named Ezekiel Helmsley established a mortuary on the grounds of the old Hawthorn State Asylum.
+In the winter of 1950, an odd and reclusive man named Ezekiel Helmsley established a Mortuary on the grounds of the abandoned Hawthorn State Asylum.
 People began to talk about the vileness that seemed to always radiate from the presence of the Mortician.
-Rumors quickly began of improper burials and forbidden experimentation.
-After decades of dealing with death, Ezekiel became obsessed with preventing his own.
-Through some corrupt combination of science and dark arts, the creepy mortician managed to prolong his life.
-Legend says that Ezekiel had a family he kept hidden due to their twisted appearances and odd eating habits.
+Rumors quickly began of improper burials, corpse desecration and forbidden experimentation.
+After decades of surrounding himself with death, Ezekiel became obsessed with preventing his own.
+Through some corrupt combination of science and dark arts, the creepy Mortician managed to prolong his life.
+Legend says that Ezekiel had a family he kept hidden due to their twisted appearance and odd eating habits.
 A family he kept alive by switching out body parts piece by piece.
-Some even say Ezekiel is still working to this day, always looking for fresh specimens.
+Some say Ezekiel is still working to this day, always looking for fresh specimens.

 Necropolis Haunted House